Buenos Aires Welcome Pack

 Weather:

 The best time to visit Buenos Aires is from April-June (fall) or from September-December (spring).
 These sweet shoulder seasons usher in mild temperatures, thin crowds, and colorful foliage.
-Stepping out of the incredibly hot summer months January and February, April will still be warm enough for shorts and t-shirt kind of dressing, but with a pleasant breeze.
 Bring summer clothes as well as light layers for the evening.

 Fashion: